fetux/django-ems/docs/contributing.rst

 Contributing
 ============

-django-timepiece is an open-source project and we are excited to have community contributions.
+django-ems is an open-source project and we are excited to have community contributions.

 Submit an Issue
 ---------------

 Issues are managed on Github.
-If you think you've found a bug then it's helpful if you indicate the version of django-timepiece that you are using.
+If you think you've found a bug then it's helpful if you indicate the version of django-ems that you are using.
 If you think your bug is JavaScript- or styling-related, then it is also helpful to know which browser you are using.